-Over the years, a lot of people have started to use synthetic fibers over natural fibers like alpaca wool.
+Over the years, a lot of people have started to use synthetic fibers over natural fibers like alpaca.
 One of the reasons behind their popularity is the lower cost involved.
 Moreover, they are often substituted for natural materials.

 This often means that unless you know the difference between the two, you could end up buying synthetic fiber without even realizing it.
 Today, you can find synthetic fibers in many different names, such as:

 A major reason for the popularity behind synthetic fibers is the strong belief that they are better than natural fibers, in terms of durability and price-wise which is true, but do they perform better?